GluuFederation/docs-ce-prod/docs/source/reference/JSON-oxauth-prop.md

-sessionIdEnabled                                   | Boolean value specifying whether to enable session ID parameter sessionIdRequestParameterEnabled                   | Boolean value specifying whether to enable session_id HTTP request parameter sessionIdPersistOnPromptNone                       | Boolean value specifying whether to persist session ID on prompt none spontaneousScopeLifetime                           | The lifetime of spontaneous scope in seconds. configurationUpdateInterval                        | The interval for configuration update in seconds cssLocation                                        | The location for CSS files
+sessionIdEnabled                                   | Boolean value specifying whether to enable session ID parameter sessionIdRequestParameterEnabled                   | Boolean value specifying whether to enable session_id HTTP request parameter sessionIdPersistOnPromptNone                       | Boolean value specifying whether to persist session ID on prompt none fapiCompatibility                                  | Boolean value specifying whether turn on FAPI compatibility mode.
+If true AS behaves in more strict mode. spontaneousScopeLifetime                           | The lifetime of spontaneous scope in seconds. configurationUpdateInterval                        | The interval for configuration update in seconds cssLocation                                        | The location for CSS files